databricks/mlops-stacks/{{cookiecutter._root_dir}}/{{cookiecutter.project_name}}/docs/mlops-setup.md

 ## Merge a PR with your initial ML code
 Create and push a PR branch adding the ML code to the repository.
-We recommend including all files outside of `databricks-config` in this PR:
+We recommend including all files outside of `mlops-stacks-config` in this PR:

 ```
 git checkout -b add-ml-code
-git add -- . ':!databricks-config'
+git add -- . ':!mlops-stacks-config'
 git commit -m "Add ML Code"
 git push upstream add-ml-code
 ```